kthohr/stats/docs/source/api/inverse-wishart.rst

 Random sampling for the inverse-Wishart distribution is achieved via the method of Feiveson and Odell (1966).

 .. _rinvwish-func-ref1:
-.. doxygenfunction:: rinvwish(const mT&, const pT, const bool)
+.. doxygenfunction:: rinvwish(const mT&, const pT, rand_engine_t&, const bool)
    :project: statslib